 The Blue Delta SkyMiles card from American Express is a solid option for beginners since it doesn’t charge an annual fee.
 You can sign up for this card and earn an initial sum of 10,000 bonus miles after you spend $500 on your card in your first three months.

 Plus, you’ll get 2 miles per dollar on U.S. restaurant and direct Delta purchases and a 20-percent in-flight savings in the form of a statement credit when you use your card for food, beverages and audio headsets on Delta flights.

 Signing up for the card also makes it possible to earn 2 miles dollar on Delta, restaurant, and U.S. supermarket purchases and 1 mile per dollar on all other purchases.
 You also get a free checked bag on Delta flights for you and your travel companions along with Priority Boarding that gets you on the plane sooner.

 The Gold Delta SkyMiles Business Credit Card offers the same earning structure as the Gold Delta SkyMiles card, but with rewards more tailored to business spending.
 Either option could be a smart one depending on whether you prefer a consumer credit card or one for your business.

 Cards that help you earn elite status

 The Platinum Delta SkyMiles Business Credit Card from American Express and Platinum Delta SkyMiles Card from American Express are aimed at Frequent Delta flyers.

 The cards come with a pricy annual fee of $195 ($250 if application is received on or after 1/30/2020), which may be hard to justify if you don’t fly Delta often.
-In exchange, however, you get a strong introductory bonus and an initial $100 statement credit when you make a Delta purchase within three months of account opening.
+In exchange, however, you get a decent introductory bonus and $100 statement credit after you make a Delta purchase within three months of account opening.